Saumarez Homestead: House

 Joinery is attained and varnished on the ground floor with the exception of the drawing room1, which is painted.
 All the first floor joinery is painted.
 There is an ornament rail to rooms 23 and 27 while all remaining rooms have picture rails.
-Generally all glazing is clear with the following exceptions: front door fanlight and sidelights have colored art nouveau lead-light world; drawing room 1 exterior door fanlight has colored art nouveau lead-light work: the first floor stair hall window contains large panels of etched glass with Flannel lower, gymea lily and waratah decorations; the first floor external hall door is etched with flannel flower and waratah decorations.
+Generally all glazing is clear with the following exceptions: front door fanlight and sidelights have coloured art nouveau lead-light world; drawing room 1 exterior door fanlight has coloured art nouveau lead-light work: the first floor stair hall window contains large panels of etched glass with Flannel lower, gymea lily and waratah decorations; the first floor external hall door is etched with flannel flower and waratah decorations.

-The main arched openings of the hallways are decorated with plaster architrave's, paneling and plaster caps whilst the first floor halls have pedestal and key stones.
+The main arched openings of the hallways are decorated with plaster architrave's, panelling and plaster caps whilst the first floor halls have pedestal and key stones.

 Verandah and balconies: The two main front verandahs and balconies are of similar detail consisting of Ionoc-derived iron ground floor posts stamped "Simpson- Makers-Morpeth" with timber panelled frieze and arched valances above.
 The upper floor column capitals are of corinthian design.
 The east verandah is enclosed by a cast iron balustrade and gates, all of which have timber cap The ceilings of the verandahs are elaborately panelled in timber around the main floor frames of the balcony.
 The first floor balconies have cast iron valances, brackets, posts and balustrades with timber cap rails.
 At the ends of each balcony one and a half bays have been enclosed with obscure glass and timber panelling to form sleep-outs and the iron decoration removed.
 The verandah and balcony to the service courtyard is all of timber with lattice valance to the ground floor.
 The flooring was renewed in 1985.
 A t covered way with iron roofs links the kitchen to a detached dairy/meat room at the rear.
 The floor of the kitchen landing was renewed in 1985.